 The judicial districts of Joliette, Labelle, Laval and Terrebonne come within the coordination region of Laval–Laurentides– Lanaudière–Labelle.
 The coordinating judge is Madam Michèle Toupin, and her office is located in the St-Jérôme courthouse.
 The Criminal and Penal Division associate coordinating judge is Mr. François Landry, and his office is located in the Joliette courthouse.
 The Civil Division associate coordinating judge is Mr. Jean-Pierre Archambault, and his office is located in the Laval courthouse.

-In addition, there are four presiding justices of the peace in the Court of Québec.
+In addition, there are five presiding justices of the peace in the Court of Québec.

 The judges preside at the following courthouses: